HomeGlossary › Sandalore™

 The Full Story

 Compared to natural sandalwood oil, Sandalore reads cleaner, more transparent, and more focused on the creamy-milky axis.
-It lacks the full complexity of natural santalol (which carries additional woody, animalic, and urinous facets), but its single-molecule clarity makes it predictable and easy to dose.
+It lacks the full complexity of natural santalol (which carries additional woody, animalic, and urinous qualities), but its single-molecule clarity makes it predictable and easy to dose.
 It blends exceptionally well with other woods, musks, and florals.

 Did You Know?